craine-io/safetypin-cloud/README.md

 📺 **Need help with AWS CDK?** Watch [AWS CDK Tutorial](https://www.youtube.com/watch?v=Cf2fuE1QH7c)

-## How to Use SafetyPin Cloud
+## How to Use SafetyPin OSS

 ### Creating an SFTP Connection

-1. Log in to the SafetyPin web interface
+1. Log in to the SafetyPin OSS web interface
 2. Click "New Connection" on the dashboard
 3. Enter a name for your connection
 4. Select or create an S3 bucket destination